If you are looking for a function that only exists inside a single flow, visit the transition functions page.

 - Provide explicit descriptions of what the function does, its parameters, and expected outputs.

-- Ensure the description aligns with the assistant’s broader purpose and use case.
+- Ensure the description aligns with the agent’s broader purpose and use case.

 -